jindai1783/MakerBot/README.md

 * **talks** - will show you the talks taking place - use with the following arguments: 'next', 'today' and 'tomorrow' e.g. 'mbot talks next Monday'
 * **121** - will show you the 121 schedule at Makers (remember to login!) e.g. 'mbot 121'
 * **q** - will answer your question using Wolfram Alpha e.g. "mbot q 'What's the airspeed of an unladen swallow?'"
+* **knockknock** - will return a knock-knock joke
+* **lunch** - uses the yelp API to return a list of restaurants around Makers Academy.
+If you give the command 'lunch random' it will return a random selection from the list of restaurants.
+If you give the command 'lunch +name-of-restaurant' it will return the address for that restaurant.
+* **students** - will return a list of students in the December cohort at Makers Academy.
+If you give the command 'student +name of student', it will return a quote from that student

 ## Powered By